On Composite Quantum Hypothesis Testing: Examples and extensions

-The converse direction $\leq$ follows exactly as in Lem.~\ref{lem:converse_lemma}, together with Lem.~\ref{relEntropyGasym} to make the expression single-letter.
-For the achievability direction $\geq$ we make use of a general family of quantum R\'enyi entropies: the Petz divergences~\cite{petz_statbook}.
+Note that Proposition \ref{thm:convex_achievability} is independent of $\text{supp}(\rho)$ as the set $\cC$ includes full rank states.
+A weak converse for $\eps\to0$ follows exactly as in Lemma \ref{lem:converse_lemma}, together with Lemma \ref{relEntropyGasym} to make the expression single-letter.
+For the strong converse as claimed in Proposition \ref{thm:convex_achievability}, we make use of a general family of quantum R\'enyi entropies: the Petz divergences~\cite{petz_statbook}.
 For $\rho,\sigma\in S(\cH)$ and $s\in(0,1)\cup(1,\infty)$ they are defined as

 whenever either $s<1$ and $\rho$ is not orthogonal to $\sigma$ in Hilbert-Schmidt inner product or $s>1$ and the support of $\rho$ is contained in the support of $\sigma$.
 (Otherwise we set $D_s(\rho\|\sigma):=\infty$.)
-The corresponding R\'enyi relative entropies of coherence are given by~\cite{Chitambar16}
+The corresponding R\'enyi relative entropies of coherence are given by \cite{Chitambar16}